amiralweb/AwZetaCacheBundle/Resources/meta/documentation.rst

                 // so make it and store it in cache
                 // The attribute/value extends the key of the cache
                 // for example it could be a parameter to your controller
-                $data = 'data that consumes a lot of resources, and is related to my application parameter location value 125'
+                $data = 'data is related to my application parameter location value 25'
                 $cacheStack->store('list',$data, array('location'=>25));

          }